-Associate of Applied Science│62 Credits│Full Time or Part Time│Fond du Lac, Beaver Dam, West Bend, Online
+Associate of Applied Science│65 Credits│Fond du Lac, West Bend, Online

-IT Application Support Specialist graduates are uniquely positioned to support a variety of applications in the workplace and support foundational networking, storage, and security needs.
+IT Application Support Specialist graduates are uniquely positioned to support various applications in the workplace and support foundational networking, storage, and security needs.

-Students will also receive training for Office 365 Administrator certification and will be prepared to provide end-user training and support for these and other software applications used in business settings.
+Additionally, students will undergo training to obtain the Office 365 Administrator certification, equipping them to deliver end-user training and support for various software applications commonly utilized in business environments.